jombooth/mealshark/README.md

 # Mealshark

-Mealshark is a Chrome extension that adds meal comparison tools to MealPal.
+Mealshark is a Chrome extension that adds meal discovery tools to MealPal.
-It runs on authenticated MealPal lunch and dinner pages and helps compare available meals by discount, credit value, newly added status, estimated plan cost, retail price, and map location.
+It runs on MealPal lunch and dinner pages and helps compare available meals by discount, credit value, newly added status, and prices (retail and actual, in USD).

 Mealshark is independent and is not affiliated with, endorsed by, or sponsored by MealPal.